Some hidden facts that nobody tells you About Bhutan Holiday.

 Link for - Darjeeling and Gangtok Holiday with Family

-The hotel issued Voucher is Mandatory for Entry Permit.
-Children below the age of 18 can carry school/college ID card for the Entry Permit.
+The hotel-issued Voucher is Mandatory for Entry permits.
+Children below the age of 18 can carry a school/college ID card for the Entry Permit.
 You are advised to carry a proper ID card

 Welcome to Bhutan.